 The subject of this video is procrastination, which is one of the leading enemies of productivity.
 Procrastination has an insidious way of cutting you down and destroying your life prospects, and I am going to talk about it and what causes it.
 I’ll also go through case studies and the exact steps that you need to take to overcome procrastination, and finally I’ll be giving you that all-important first step to take right now for some immediate results.

-You probably know that delaying things does not help your cause – but you might be suprised to learn that the key difference between successful and unsuccessful people is that the successful ones take action, whereas the unsussesful ones procrasinate.
+You probably know that delaying things does not help your cause – but you might be surprised to learn that the key difference between successful and unsuccessful people is that the successful ones take action, whereas the unsuccessful ones procrastinate.

 In other words, when the opportunity presents itself, successful people jump on it, whereas others delay taking action while they wait to have more free time, or to consult their friends and family who will have 50 different opinions about it, or they wait for the conditions to become just right.